 “Deception and Undercover Journalism,” Chapter 5 in Journalism Ethics Goes to the Movies, edited by Howard Good.
 Publication date: 2008.
 Rowman & Littlefield, Lanham, MD.

-The Image of the Journalist in Silent Film by Joe Saltzman.
+Research Report: The Image of the Journalist in Silent Film,1890 to 1929 by Joe Saltzman.

 Research Report: The Image of the Washington Journalist in Movies and Television: 1932 to 2013